-BBM Functional Description
+BDIMM Functional Description

-Whenever the system is running, the BBM's battery backup circuitry is standing by, monitoring the voltage level supply of 3.3 V. In the event of a power failure, the supply voltage level will begin to drop.
+Whenever the system is running, the BDIMM's battery backup circuitry is standing by, monitoring the voltage level supply of 3.3 V. In the event of a power failure, the supply voltage level will begin to drop.
 When the battery backup circuitry detects this voltage drop, it checks the status of the disk cache.
 If the cache is empty, the battery backup circuitry does nothing.

-If the cache contains data during a power failure, the BBM's battery backup circuitry will maintain cache data integrity until the power is restored.
-When power is restored and the system finishes the bootstrap process, the cache contents will be written to the disk array, also known as FLUSH.
+If the cache contains data during a power failure, the BDIMM's battery backup circuitry will maintain cache data integrity until the power is restored.
+When power is restored and the system finishes the bootstrap process, the cache contents will be written to the disk array.
+The cache contents will then be flushed from the cache.